-Data is read from the control registers of the AD9883 in a similar manner.
+Data are read from the control registers of the AD9883A in a similar manner.
 Reading requires two data transfer operations:

-The base address must be written with the $R/\overline{W}$ bit of the slave address byte LOW to set up a sequential read operation.
+The base address must be written with the R/W bit of the slave address byte LOW to set up a sequential read operation.

-Reading (the $R\overline{W}$ bit of the slave address byte HIGH) begins at the previously established base address.
+Reading (the R/W bit of the slave address byte HIGH) begins at the previously established base address.
 The address of the read register autoincrements after each byte is transferred.

-To terminate a read/write sequence to the AD9883, a stop signal must be sent.
+To terminate a read/write sequence to the AD9883A, a stop signal must be sent.
 A stop signal comprises a LOW-to-HIGH transition of SDA while SCL is HIGH.